numcommand/num/doc/helpers.md

     2
     3

-Run `man sort` to see options for reverse, unique, field separator, etc.
+Run <a href="http://linux.die.net/man/1/sort">`man sort`</a> to see options for reverse, unique, field separator, etc.

 ## tail